ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 Though be careful when using this operator.
 If the source doesn't complete by itself, it will keep emitting values.
-To prevent this behaviour, use an options object in the shareReplay operator and set the required property **refCount** to true:
+To prevent this behaviour, use an options object in the `shareReplay` operator and set the required property **refCount** to true:

 ```typescript
 sharedStream = source.pipe(shareReplay({bufferSize: 1, refCount: true}));
 ```

-See [this stackblitz](https://stackblitz.com/edit/using-sharereplay) for an example of the difference.
+See [this stackblitz](https://stackblitz.com/edit/using-sharereplay){:target="_blank" rel="noopener noreferrer"} for an example of the difference.
-You can set a tslint rule to make sure you always use shareReplay with options.
+You can set a tslint rule to make sure you always use `shareReplay` with options.
-Here you can find the configuration: [rxjs-tslint-rules: rxjs-no-sharereplay](https://github.com/cartant/rxjs-tslint-rules#rxjs-no-sharereplay).
+Here you can find the configuration: [rxjs-tslint-rules: rxjs-no-sharereplay](https://github.com/cartant/rxjs-tslint-rules#rxjs-no-sharereplay){:target="_blank" rel="noopener noreferrer"}.

 ### Angular specific: use shareReplay with AsyncPipe